-- Mince 2-4 cloves raw garlic and let sit for 5-10 minutes for best benefits.
-Consume by taking a small spoonful at a time and washing down with water.
+- Mince 2-4 cloves of raw garlic and let sit for 5-10 minutes for best benefits.
+Consume by taking a small spoonful at a time and washing it down with water.

 - For kids, mix finely minced garlic into a little raw honey to “help the medicine go down.”

 - Don’t like garlic?
-(Hard for me to imagine, but to each their own!)
+(Hard for me to imagine!)
 I like these garlic capsules and take them occasionally when I need an extra boost (although not when pregnant or nursing).

 Here’s how to make a healthy garlic soup the whole family will enjoy:

 - 1 fresh lemon (cut into wedges)

 - In a large pot, melt the butter.